astrorama/SourceXtractor-litmus/README.md

 limit is 23000.

 ## Where do these acceptable errors come from, anyway?
 From equivalent runs from SExtractor 2.
-SExtractor++ should do *at least as good*, so these tests try to make sure not only that it runs, but that the emitted values are good enough.
+SourceXtractor++ should do *at least as good*, so these tests try to make sure not only that it runs, but that the emitted values are good enough.